My December Tour: Second incarnation

 On September 4, 2007, a new My December Tour for Fall 2007 in North America was announced on via Billboard.com.
 It was specified to play 26 dates in 3,000- to 6,000-seat theatres rather than the previous arenas.
-Ticket sales, when they happened, were now more fitting to the venue; her three shows at New York City's Beacon Theatre were all sold out, while her performance at the Tower Theater outside Philadelphia was virtually so.

-Shows in Toronto, Minneapolis and Chicago also sold out.
+Her three shows at New York City's Beacon Theatre all sold out, and her performance at the Tower Theater outside Philadelphia nearly did.
+Shows in Toronto, Minneapolis, and Chicago also sold out.

 Clarkson then added Australian and European legs to the tour, to take place starting March 2008, after the first leg of her 2 Worlds 2 Voices Tour with Reba McEntire.
 The singles from My December had gotten a somewhat better reception in Australia than in the U.S., and Clarkson was following the strategy of scheduling dates there that the Dixie Chicks had following for their similarly sales-challenged Accidents & Accusations Tour of 2006.
 Tickets for the Australian tour went on sale October 8, 2007.

 On October 23, 2007, the full European lineup was announced and tickets went on sale immediately.
 German, Swedish and Dutch tickets went on sale for fans through a number of different ticketing websites and stores across the continent.
 Although Sony BMG UK set up an official pre-sale for fans through Live Nation, Ents24.com and Seetickets, Orange UK set up a "reserve ticket" system through WAP on their website, for registered Orange users within the UK.
 There was a high demand for Glasgow and Manchester fans and a further date was added for each within a week.
 Clarkson scheduled an appearance on the UK TV show This Morning on December 12 to promote the UK leg of the tour.